jfrNebus/Spritesheet_tool/README.md

 dicha herramienta.

-### Introduction :uk:
+:uk:

 SpriteSheeter is a tool developed to make my life easier while working in my main project.

-I started working in a 2D graphics pixel a
+I started working in a 2D graphics pixel art game.
+It's developed for Android.
+I built a basic user interface.
+It has